muesli/gamut/README.md

 // returns a 30% lighter version of color
 ```

-The `Complementary` function returns the complementary color for a given color.
+`Complementary` returns the complementary color for a given color:

 ```go
 gamut.Complementary(color) // => color.Color
 ```

-The `Contrast` function returns the color with the highest contrast to a given
+`Contrast` returns the color with the highest contrast to a given color, either
-color, either black or white.
+black or white:

 ```go
 gamut.Contrast(color) // => color.Color
 ```

 All the following functions return colors of a different hue, but with the same
-lightness and saturation as the given colors.
+lightness and saturation as the given colors:

 ```go
 gamut.Triadic(color)            // => []color.Color{...}